Fujifilm X-A3 versus Canon G7 X Mark II

 Both the X-A3 and the G7X Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The G7X Mark II replaced the earlier Canon G7 X, while the X-A3 followed on from the Fujifilm X-A2.

 So what conclusions can be drawn?
-Is the Fujifilm X-A3 better than the Canon G7 X Mark II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Fujifilm X-A3 and the Fujifilm X-A3?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.